Chart Color Schemes

 The level of residential development activity in Coonamble is very low in comparison to the average area assessed nationally by AreaSearch

-Coonamble had minimal residential development activity between 2016 and 2020 with an average of two dwelling approvals annually.
-This resulted in a total of twelve dwellings approved over the five-year period.
-Such low development levels are characteristic of rural areas where housing needs are modest, and construction activity is naturally limited by local demand and infrastructure capacity.
+Coonamble had minimal residential development activity with 2 dwelling approvals annually over the five-year period from 2016 to 2020.
+This resulted in a total of 12 dwellings approved during this time.
+Such low development levels are characteristic of rural areas where housing needs are modest and construction activity is naturally limited by local demand and infrastructure capacity.

-The estimated count of 786 people in the area per dwelling approval reflected its quiet, low activity development environment.
-With population expected to remain stable or decline in the future, Coonamble should see reduced pressure on housing, potentially creating opportunities for buyers.
+With the population expected to remain stable or decline, Coonamble should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development